projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-vt-d.rst

 VT-d
 ####

-Intel Virtual Technology for Directed I/O, or VT-d, provides hardware support for I/O device virtualization.
+Intel Virtualization Technology for Directed I/O, or VT-d, provides hardware support for I/O device virtualization.
 It extends the protection and isolation properties of VMs for I/O operations.